-I'm the breeder behind Rifrug Rhodesian Ridgebacks located in Norwich, VT.
+I'm Megan B., the breeder behind Rifrug Rhodesian Ridgebacks located in Norwich, VT.
 This is where wonderful temperament, intelligence, and beauty meet!
 My dogs are bred to produce healthy, sound, and versatile pups.
 Our ultimate goal is to produce athletic and well-structured canines that can excel within various performance venues and have the ability to be the greatest family companions.

-What makes Megan’s program special
+What makes your program special?

 By creating an environment of health and harmony for young puppies, we believe we are able to give each little pup the very best chance to reach its potential, express its best character, and bring forth its greatest gifts in the relationship with itself and to its family.